polarstreams/polar/README.md

     "http://localhost:9251/v1/topic/my_topic/messages"
 ```

-Consuming messages is also supported via client libraries and using the REST API.
+Consuming messages is also supported via the REST API or with client libraries.
 Consuming requires a certain
 request flow to support stateless HTTP clients and still provide ordering and delivery guarantees.

 First, register a consumer in the cluster by setting your consumer identifier, the consumer group and